Rest in the Father and Son

 A Moment in Prayer Improves Your Ability to Work

-I have a practice of many years: when things are extremely chaotic in my business or personal life (or both as it usually works out), I send up a prayer:
+I have a practice of many years: when things are extremely chaotic in my business or personal life (or both, as it usually works out), I send up a prayer:

 “Lord it’s me again.
 Please keep the line open today because the only way I will get through it is with your help.
 I am praying to you who know what I need even more than I do.
 Please help me through this day, stay close to me, and guide my steps.”

-Time with God Priority One
+Time with God, Priority One

 The world catches us up in its activities and behaviors.
 Are you blasé about what you see and hear?
-Are you accepting as as “normal” or “customary” things that are unacceptable to God?
-When you take time out to spend with God each day, especially when the world is telling you to run faster, do more, and chase “success” at any cost, your priorities become clear.You focus on the important things, the truly important things, and say “no” to all the rest.
+Are you accepting as “normal” or “customary” things that are unacceptable to God?
+When you take time out to spend with God each day, especially when the world is telling you to run faster, do more, and chase “success” at any cost, your priorities become clear.
+You focus on the essential things and say “no” to all the rest.

 In the World, Not OF the World